srr013/TabletTowerDefense/readme.txt

 Scott's Tower Defence Game ReadMe:
 ========================================
 Version .1
-Note: This game is playable without issue or error, but it's not very fun yet and portions of the right panels are not implemented.
+Note: This game is playable without issue or error, but it's not very fun yet and this version cannot be run on a mobile device or browser.
+Version 1 will be ported to the Kivy library and ready to play on a tablet.
+Publication date on the Google Play store is targeted for May 2018.
-This version is intended as a proof of work to date.
-Version .2 will include a fully balanced game.

 ----------------
 In Order To Run:
 ----------------
-Install Python: Written and tested with version 2.7 Install PyGame: http://www.pygame.org
+Install Python: Written and tested with version 2.7.
+Version 3.6 is running in test versions of v1.0 Install PyGame: http://www.pygame.org
-Install Thorpy (for buttons and menus): http://www.thorpy.org/index.html
+Install Thorpy (for buttons and menus): http://www.thorpy.org/index.html (Thorpy is not in use in v1.0 as it has been replaced by Kivy)

 Run towerdefense.py